SNOW MONKEY PARK INFORMATION

 ・Please do not use selfie sticks or flash photography

-The monkey park is accessible via a 1.6KM (or 1 mile) path through the forest, approximately 25 to 30 minutes each way.
+The monkey park is located in the small hot spring village of Kanbayashi Onsen.
+To access the park is via a 1.6KM (or 1 mile) path through the forest, approximately 25 to 30 minutes each way.
 Visitors must walk themselves in and out of the park along a mostly level and well-maintained trail.
 It is worth noting that the first 20 meters of the path inclines upwards before becoming level.
 At the end of the trail visitors must ascend a staircase or steep path into the park.
 While a wheelchair can be take along the path in fine weather, the final staircase and step path into the park are not negotiable in a wheelchair.

 Visitors are encouraged to wear good footwear and clothing suitable to the season.
 While the walk is generally easy, it is subject to weather conditions including winter, in which time the path will become cover in snow and ice.
 Please ensure that you are well-prepared when visiting the park in winter.

 For further information regarding the walk in and out of the park, please refer to our ‘Information About the Walk to the Snow Monkey Park’ page.

 The Snow Monkey Resorts Info & Gift Shop is located at the entrance of the trail leading to the Jigokudani Monkey Park.
 Offering a range of services including winter rentals and English language information, luggage storage, along with monkey merchandise and souvenirs including official Snow Monkey Resorts products, the SMR Info & Gift Shop has you covered when visiting the park.